 What is Squatting?

-Squatting in California has been a contentious matter in many cities, with legal implications that are important to understand.
+Squatting in California has been contentious in many cities, with important legal implications.
 ASAP Cash Offer persuades prospective buyers to be cash purchasers when buying properties.
 This prevents the buildup of unnecessary fees from a real estate agent and avoids potential delays in processing the purchase.
-Property owners must be knowledgeable in California’s squatting and trespassing laws to ensure their rights are suitably protected.
+Property owners must know California’s squatting and trespassing laws to protect their rights suitably.

 Definition of Squatting

-Squatting is an unauthorized action, where people occupy a property without the owner’s permission.
-It is the most popularized form of legally-suspect occupation and conveys severe legal peril.
+Squatting is an unauthorized action in which people occupy a property without the owner’s permission.
+It is the most popularized form of legally suspect occupation and conveys severe legal peril.
 In such situations, cash buyers offer the speediest and most productive solution.

 Squatting Laws in California